-In a subadult aged 7-8 years (US 2291) C2 was fused with C3 through the posterior arches and the spinous processes (Fig. 3a).
-In addition, other anomalies were observed, including posterior arch defect of the atlas, supernumerary vertebrae in the thoracic (in number of 13) and lumbar (in number of 6) segments, posterior arch defect and unilateral dysplastic transverse left process of L6 (Fig. 3b), spina bifida occulta in the sacrum, and a bifurcated rib (Fig. 3c).
+In a subadult aged 7-8 years (US 2291) C2 was fused with C3 through the posterior arches and the spinous processes (fig. 3a).
+In addition, other anomalies were observed, including posterior arch defect of the atlas, supernumerary vertebrae in the thoracic (13) and lumbar (6) segments, posterior arch defect and unilateral dysplastic transverse left process of L6 (fig. 3b), spina bifida occulta in the sacrum, and a bifurcated rib (fig. 3c).

-A male aged 35-45 years (US 2284) was affected by total fusion of C3 and C4, involving the margins of vertebral plates, the posterior vertebral arches and the zygoapophyseal joints.
+A male aged 35-45 years (US 2284) was affected by total fusion of the C3 and C4, involving the margins of vertebral plates, the posterior vertebral arches and the zygoapophyseal joints.